MuhammadShohagIslam/JavaScript-BackPack/Javascript-backpack/javascript-backpack.md

 ### How Does Browser Runs JavaScript?

 <p>JavaScript is an interpreted language, which means before sending code to the browser we do not need to compile javascript source code. it takes to code and runs it.
-Every Browser uses a JavaScript engine, but they have their own JavaScript engine. such as the modern JavaScript engine name V8.
+Every Browser uses a JavaScript engine, but they have their own JavaScript engine. such as the modern JavaScript engine name V8 that has memory heap and call-stack.
 Through which google chromo browser run JavaScript</p>

 ### How Does Browser Works?